HOPE: I'd like to buy the world a coke

 photo by: Paul D. deBerjeois

 When I was a child, I would sit around the table at my grandparents’ home with their friends and family.
 Grandpa would pour a cup of coffee for both of us.
-I would add 3-4 tablespoons of sugar to my half cup of coffee and then pour in half a cup of real cream.
+I would add 3 tablespoons of sugar and real cream to my half cup of coffee.
 No one shooed me out of the room or spoke in whispers so I couldn’t hear.
 Everything was out on the table, so to speak.
 I would lean my head on Grandpa’s shoulder and listen to the adults retell stories of the past.
 Topics would change fast, but everyone seemed to keep up.

 Some of the most memorable stories were those of hard times, when work was hard to find.
 Many at the table were contract miners, moving their families from mining town to mining town.
 These friends shared experiences that made everyone laugh.
 Times may have been tough, but this hard working group really enjoyed one another’s company.
 Laughter seemed to be the glue that held them together.
 They were people who would give a stranger their last dime, or give up a bed to a family that just drove into the mining camp with no time to set up house.